sarah-litz/My_Projects/README.md

 Install the following:

 - [nodejs](https://nodejs.org/en/download/)
-  - This will install node (which runs javascript on your computer) and [npm](https://docs.npmjs.com/about-npm/) a tool for installing javascript libraries.
+  - This will install node (which runs javascript on your computer) and [yarn](https://classic.yarnpkg.com/en/docs/install/) a tool for installing javascript libraries.

 Then run the following to install all the libraries for the frontend and backend:

 ```
-npm install
+yarn install
-npm run bootstrap
+yarn bootstrap
 ```

 **Note:** This setup is using lerna to manage multiple packages (known as a monorepo).
 Learn more [here](https://github.com/lerna/lerna).